-Many Americans live in homes beyond their means, they buy cars and boats they can’t afford, and family indebtedness has hit record highs.
+Many Americans live in homes beyond their means, they buy cars and boats they can’t afford, and, as a result, family indebtedness has hit record highs.

 In 2016 the average credit card debt for balance-carrying households is $16,048.
-The ‘mean credit card debt’ of U.S. households is approximately $5,700; this considers balances that Americans above the age of 18 have on average, throughout the year.
+The ‘mean credit card debt’ of U.S. households is approximately $5,700, which considers balances that Americans above the age of 18 have on average, throughout the year.

 FACT: the average U.S household with debt owes $130,922 — including credit cards, mortgages, auto loans, student loans, and other forms of debt.
 Some EU countries have even enacted laws that limit cash transactions!
 So that tells you that these governments are the prime beneficiaries, not the people.

 FACT: we are rapidly becoming a cashless society.
-In 2012 cash accounted for just 40% of payments and that figure has been dropping ever since.
+In 2012 cash account as a resulted for just 40% of payments and that figure has been dropping ever since.
 Governments love electronic payments because it is much harder to hide those payments from the IRS and other data collectors.

 A good 40 percent of American families annually spend more than they earn.
 This massive amount of debt, falling house prices, and job losses are bringing these families to the edge of financial ruin because of bad choices they have made.